dennissxz/data-science-handbook/_sources/33-dimensionality-reduction/11-principal-component-analysis.md

 ### Spectral Decomposition

 Rather than obtaining the principal components sequentially, the principal components and their variances can be obtained simultaneously by solving for the eigenvectors and eigenvalues of $\boldsymbol{\Sigma}$.
-Using the Spectral Decomposition Theorem,
+Its [spectral decomposition](eigen-decomposition) is,

 $$
 \boldsymbol{\Sigma}  = \boldsymbol{U} \boldsymbol{\Lambda} \boldsymbol{U} ^\top = \sum_i^p \lambda_i \boldsymbol{u} _i \boldsymbol{u} _i ^\top